-The RRFA was created out of the need for improved fire and life safety services for the Renton and Fire District 25 communities, particularly faster response times.
-Tax payers like you enable our organization to increase staffing, upgrade equipment, expand services, and provide valuable preventive measures through public education, which improves the safety and health of the entire community.
-Your funds help improve life-saving response times and community services.
+Renton RFA was created out of the need for improved fire and life safety services throughout the community, particularly faster response times.
+Taxpayers like you enable our organization to increase staffing, upgrade equipment, expand services, and provide valuable preventive measures through public education, which improves the safety and health of the entire community.
+Last year, your funds helped improve life-saving response times and community services.
 Here’s how:

 - The Benefit Charge applies to all buildings on the property over 400 square feet in size.